SC551-7-SP-CO:

 Module aims

-*To provide students with knowledge of this specialist area of sociological concern
+• To provide students with knowledge of this specialist area of sociological concern.

-*to familiarise students with contemporary debates about gender and work
+• To familiarise students with contemporary debates about gender and work.

-*to promote cross cultural understanding of work and life experiences
+• To promote cross-cultural understanding of work and life experiences.

-*to enhance skills of critical analysis leading to independent research
+• To enhance skills of critical analysis leading to independent research.

 Module learning outcomes

-The course begins with theorising the temporal and spatial (re-)organisation of work in late modernity, examining the relationship between global and local divisions of labour, and the division of labour between family members.
+This module begins with theorising the temporal and spatial (re-)organisation of work in late modernity, examining the relationship between global and local divisions of labour, and the division of labour between family members.

 It goes on to consider key themes around global differences in the relationship between home and work: domestic work; home work; community and voluntary work; sex work and prostitution; the manifestation of global class inequalities through regimes of production and consumption; the relationship between political change and gender inequalities outcomes.